Mahima0107/Implementation_of_Gradient_Boosting_Algorithms/README.md

 The Breast Cancer dataset enables a comprehensive analysis of breast cancer risk across various demographic, biological, and clinical attributes.
 Though demographic features are limited, the medical features provide strong indicators of cancer type and severity.
 When applied to the Breast Cancer Wisconsin (Diagnostic) dataset, it demonstrates high classification accuracy and the ability to uncover complex patterns in tumor features.

-In this dataset There are 32 columns and 569 rows.
+* In this dataset There are 32 columns and 569 rows.
-I used GradientBoostingClassifier , pandas , matplotlib and seaborn library for Data Cleaning: pandas provides tools to handle missing values, duplicates, and inconsistent data entries.
+* I used Gradient Boosting algorithms , pandas , matplotlib and seaborn library for Data Cleaning: pandas provides tools to handle missing values, duplicates, and inconsistent data entries.
 Data Transformation: With functions like groupby(), pivot_table(), and merge() , pandas facilitates complex data transformations.

 🔍 Objective
 The primary goal is to predict whether a tumor is benign or malignant based on cell nucleus features.
 Gradient Boosting helps identify subtle differences in feature values that correlate with cancer diagnosis.